tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > (`right-click` -> `inspect element` on the page to see the generated file Meteor served to the client)

-# Adding Angular 2 and its dependencies

-It's time to add Angular 2 to our stack!

-In the command line, launch those commands:

-    $ meteor remove blaze-html-templates
-    $ meteor add angular2-compilers barbatus:angular2-runtime

-    $ meteor npm install --save meteor-node-stubs reflect-metadata angular2-meteor angular2-meteor-polyfills@^0.1.1 rxjs@5.0.0-beta.6 zone.js@^0.6.6 @angular/core@^2.0.0-rc.4 @angular/common@^2.0.0-rc.4 @angular/compiler@^2.0.0-rc.4 @angular/platform-browser@^2.0.0-rc.4 @angular/platform-browser-dynamic

-> You might see a lot of warning messages if you are using NPM v2, it is okay and if you are interested to know more about these warning, you can [read here](http://blog.npmjs.org/post/110924823920/npm-weekly-5).

-**Why `angular2-compilers`?**

-In order to use:

-- `TypeScript`
-- the replacement for `blaze-html-templates` package
-- to support SCSS, SASS and LESS

-**Why `barbatus:angular2-runtime`?**

-To avoid importing `reflect-metatada` and `zone.js` (more about it [here](https://github.com/Urigo/angular2-meteor#install-package)).

 ## Typescript

 An Angular 2 Meteor app can be written in regular JavaScript (ES5), the new JavaScript (ES2015 aka ES6) or TypeScript on both the server and the client.